Juss-Chill/ids_multi_cam/Readme_my_version.txt

 rosrun rosradar radar_msg_visualization.py _ros_marker_life_time:=0.5 # number of seconds this marker has to be there, here 0.5 seconds
 # rosrun rosradar radar_msg_visualization.py

+Steps before launching IMU :
+1. Check the Ip address of your PC.
+For that Go to settings > Network > wired settings(gear icon) > Details > Ipv4 Address > copy that IP Address.
+2. Run  sudo nmap -sn "paste the ip address"/24
+3. Check for the ipp address of IMU.
+4. Copy and paste that imu address in the firefox browser and check if IMU UI is open or not.
+5. Now copy and paste that IMU IP address in config.yaml file in launch files of fixposition IMU.

 # Launch IMU and GPS
 #### For any new device, always follow this approach for installing the driver, donot copy-paste direcvtly - https://docs.fixposition.com/fd/installation-and-usage
 https://github.com/fixposition/fixposition_driver